 On the ninth trip (October 14, 1935 - May 4, 1936) Mercator brought the remains of Father Damien back to Belgium.
 This was conveyed by the American ship Republic from Honolulu to Christchurch, where Mercator was anchored.
 The operating room on board the ship served as a funeral chapel.
 The solemn reception in Antwerp took place in the presence of Cardinal Van Roey and Cardinal Van Roey.

 Just before World War II broke out, Mercator was on its 20th trip and had left for Belgian Congo with the mission to prepare hydrographic maps of the Congolese coast.
 The ship was claimed in 1943 by the British Admiralty.
 It sailed under the British flag and was used as a basis (Submarine Depot Ship) for British submarines.
 The damaged ship was transferred back again in Belgium in July 1945 and was restored in 1947 in Ghent.

-From 1961 the ship is a museum ship.
+Since 1961 the ship is a museum ship.
 The vessel still makes a few small trips, including to Antwerp, the actual home of the ship, but it is almost continuously in Ostend since 1965.
-The ship was declared a protected monument by the Flemish Region on September 24, 1996 and is completely restored between 1999 and 2000.
+The ship was declared a protected monument by the Flemish Region on September 24, 1996, and is completely restored between 1999 and 2000.